Illegal building work occurs when a building permit is not issued on construction work that required a building permit to be issued.

 You will be required to engage a Building Surveyor to prepare the above report.

 The Building Surveyor you choose will need to be registered with the Victorian Building Authority and any illegal building work must fall within the category for the ‘limitation’ attached to the Building Surveyor’s registration.
 Information is available from the Victorian Building Authority and the restrictions are associated with ‘Limited’ and ‘Unlimited’ Building Surveyors.

 Registered Building Surveyors are available as per one of the following options:

-Alternatively you may engage a ‘Private’ Building Surveyor to prepare the above report on your behalf.
-You can find them in the yellow pages, through the Building Commission or the Australian Institute of Building Surveyors.
+- Alternatively you may engage a ‘Private’ Building Surveyor to prepare the above report on your behalf.
+You can find them in the yellow pages, through the Victorian Building Authority or the Australian Institute of Building Surveyors.
 The costs for their services will vary and so we recommend you obtain three quotes.

 If you do not provide the above within the specified time frame the Municipal Building Surveyor may issue a Building Order to remove/demolish the illegal building works.
 However, if you have a legitimate reason for not being able to meet this time frame, you will need to request an extension of time in writing, from the Municipal Building Surveyor.

 Registered Building Practitioner means registered through the Victorian Building Authority.

 You can check the registration of a practitioner by checking the Victorian Building Authority website.

 Each person engaged in building work needs to be registered for their appropriate discipline for example Building Surveyor, Structural (civil) Engineer, Fire Engineer, Draftsperson.